nathncayanes/cayanes_nathan_final_project_per1/README.md

 ## Description

 My project uses Pygame, Tiled, and Photoshop to create the game.
 I used a combination of Photoshop and Tiled in order in order to create visuals of my game such as the character sprites and map.
-This is for
+This is for both academic and

 An in-depth paragraph about your project and overview of use.